 - Fredericksburg: Mix an Old World German Christmas with warm Texas hospitality, and what you get is Christmastime in Fredericksburg, a month-long celebration of the holiday season.
 Stroll their beautiful light-filled Marktplatz with its hand-carved, 26-foot tall, wooden Christmas pyramid, or schedule your visit for events like the annual Tannenbaum Ball.
 It's a great place to shop with gaily decorated shops and galleries filled with one-of-a-kind treasures.
 There's even an ice-skating rink.

 - Johnson City: Over 100,00 lights are draped on Johnson City's Blanco County Courthouse from late November through December.
 On the opening night (Friday after Thanksgiving) the courthouse comes aglow and the surrounding trees are lit with red lights, producing a magnificent spectacle.
-There are living Nativity scenes, arts and crafts booths and food vendors, and special events during the season of lights.
+There are living nativity scenes, arts and crafts booths, food vendors, and special events during the season of lights.
 Horse-drawn carriages, with their own holiday lighting, provide a romantic way to see all the sights up close.
 There's also a lamplight tour of the LBJ Boyhood Home and other historic events that are perfect for history buffs.

 More to Do in the Texas Hill Country